sreevarshad/EXP-5-MAD-/README.md

-# Ex.No:5 Create Your Own Content Providers to get Contacts details.
+# Ex.No:5 Create Your Own Content Providers to get Contacts details

 ### AIM: